MozillaZine

 Encoding-Related Changes

-• Up-conversion to UTF-8 is now performed silently without asking the user [27].
-This also resolves a couple of other issues, e.g., that dialog popping up during autosave of the message as draft.
+• Up-conversion to UTF-8 is now performed silently without asking the user [74].
+It is possible to disable that up-conversion using encoding-specific mailnews.disable_fallback_to_utf8.* preferences [75].
+Removing the dialog also resolves a couple of other issues, e.g., that dialog popping up during autosave of the message as draft.

-• Another candidate for removing a potentially confusing dialog is "Send as plain text or HTML?" if no other arrangements are made, e.g., in the address book.
-If approved, the proposed new behavior would be to silently send as both plain text and HTML [28].
+• Also removed was the potentially confusing dialog "Send as plain text or HTML?" if no other arrangements are made, e.g., in the address book.
+The new default behavior is to silently send as both plain text and HTML [76].

 Searching

-• A new indexing system (Gloda [29] = Global Database) is introduced, which allows better performance when trying to find messages.
+• The backend uses a new indexing system (Gloda [90] = Global Database) is introduced, which allows better performance when trying to find messages [91], [92].

-• This option can be enabled or disabled in the Advanced → General tab of the preferences.
+• The indexing can be enabled or disabled in the Advanced → General tab of the preferences.
+However, you may not get any (or obsolete) search results which are based on the Gloda database when indexing is disabled.

 • Integration of Thunderbird message folders so that they are searchable from the Vista Search function [31], similar work in progress for Spotlight Search in Mac OSX [32].